ryjen/libcoda-db/README.md

 Querying records
 ----------------

-The library includes the following schema functions for querying:
+The library includes the following "schema functions" for querying with a schema object:

 - **find_by_id()**
 - **find_all()**